-The Piatti Quartet will present a music and words programme taking a contemporary look at our relationship with nature and the English landscape, narrated by actor Jack Farthing.
+The Piatti Quartet present a music, poetry and visuals programme taking a contemporary look at our relationship with nature and the landscape, with narration from actor Jack Farthing.

 Takuya Taniguchi is a true master of the Taiko (a broad range of Japanese percussion instruments).
 Deeply rooted in the vibrant Taiko culture of the Hokuriku region, his music is a powerful expression of this unique Japanese art form.
 Join Takuya for his highly anticipated UK debut at Kings Place.